image copyright Books Not Bars | Open Source with Christopher Lydon

 Our Impact

-The intersecting crises of educational inequity and mass incarceration, both of which create and perpetuate racial injustice, require multifaceted solutions.
-We know that having access to special education legal services can be one part of the solution.
-Since robust federal and local special education legal protections remain in place during incarceration, we can focus our attention on making sure those who need them can access them.
+The intertwined crises of educational inequity and mass incarceration fuel persistent racial injustice and they demand bold, multi-layered solutions.
+At SJP, we believe that access to special education legal services can be a powerful part of the response.
+Because federal and local special education protections remain intact during incarceration, we focus on ensuring that students who need these services can actually benefit from them.

-SJP strives to improve access and outcomes for students at the "deep end" of the school-to-prison pipeline by using special education law to:
+SJP works to improve access and outcomes for students at the deepest end of the school-to-prison pipeline by leveraging special education law to:

 95%